MozillaItalia/Mozilla-Italia-l10n-guide/CONTRIBUTING.md

 _Note_: If you still don't feel confident enough to make this passage, email the edited file to [Sara T.](https://mozillians.org/u/sara_t/), and we'll do the pull request giving you the proper credits.

-Now that you're ready to start, hava a nice time localizing!
+Now that you're ready to start, have a nice time localizing!